happenslol/happenslol/content/blog/how-to-nixos-insane.md

 Note that this is not meant as a general introduction to NixOS - There are lots of great tutorials already.
 I'm only detailing how I use NixOS to achieve my goals with relatively little effort here.

+I'll omit a lot of settings I have in my config if they are specific to my needs.
+You can have a look at my full config [here](https://github.com/happens/flake).
+Feel free to shoot me a message if you have any questions!

 ## Keeping it Simple

 When looking at other NixOS configs, one thing that I see a lot is deeply nested directory structure, seperate files for every package that is installed, and custom modules with options that can be configured for every host.